Wabinab/xenoblade-chronicles-2/src/20_bana.md

 He immediately went directly to the point.
 "Sorry for intrude.
 Is emergency, so Niranira take liberty of drop by- unannounced..."

-Niall excused him, saw that "You certainly look troubled, Chairman.
+Niall excused him of the trouble, saw that "You certainly look troubled, Chairman.
 So, what is this **emergency** you speak of?"

 "_Well..._"

 ---

-Outside at the square, the group was still standing at the middle of the square, hadn't moved much, looking at the port where the ships parked.
-Zeke made the calling, "**So**, we can make our way to Tantal from here.
+The group hadn't moved an inch from where they stood at the square.
+Zeke supposed, "**So**, we can make our way to Tantal from here.
 I assume the **Praetor**- has a ship waiting for us."

 "Hey, Shellhead!"